Specialised School Transport Assistance (SESTA)

 - attending a private school.

 Eligibility is assessed based on the needs of the student, not the caregiver.
-The Ministry doesn't take into account the caregiver’s financial position, hours of work or other unique circumstances when reviewing an application.
+The Ministry does not take into account the caregiver’s financial position, hours of work or other unique circumstances when reviewing an application.

 Safe Travel Plan

-The Ministry provides 2 types of services through SESTA.
-Eligible students will receive either a place in a vehicle (this is not always guaranteed) or a conveyance allowance payment, to help contribute to the cost of the caregiver transporting the student to and from the closest school they can enrol at.
+The Ministry provides two types of services through SESTA.
+Eligible students will receive either a place in a vehicle (this is not always guaranteed) or a conveyance allowance payment.

 A place in a vehicle

-When deciding whether a place in a vehicle will be provided, the Ministry will consider:
+When deciding whether a place in a vehicle will be provided, the Ministry will consider the below.

 Specialist Equipment Funding form

-Students who are eligible for SESTA can apply for Specialist Equipment Funding.
-This funding is to pay for equipment that's used for transporting the student to and from school.
+Students who are eligible for SESTA can apply for Specialist Equipment Funding(external link).
+This funding is to pay for equipment that is used for transporting the student to and from school.

 Refer to the information below on the processes for the various types of changes.

-If a student no longer requires a SESTA service notify School Transport.
+If a student no longer requires a SESTA service notify School Transport via email: School.Transport@education.govt.nz.

-If a caregiver wants to appeal a decision, they should contact their school’s Learning Support Coordinator (or the Learning Support Manager at the local Ministry of Education office), and complete the SESTA Appeals form.
+If a caregiver wants to appeal a decision, they should contact their school’s Learning Support Coordinator (or the Learning Support Manager at the local Ministry of Education office), and complete the SESTA Appeals form(external link).

 The school’s Learning Support Coordinator will support the caregivers through the appeal process.